odk-x/docs/src/app-designer-prereqs.rst

 You must install the following software on your computer in order to use Application Designer:

-  - |java_link| - Java is required by the Android SDK
+  - |java_link| - Java is required by the Android SDK.
+When downloading Java, ensure you download a version higher than 8, I will recommend Java 17.
   - |chrome_link| - Google's :program:`Chrome` browser.
   - |nodejs_link| - a framework for easily building fast, scalable applications.
 Download Version 6.2.2 or higher and install it from NodeJS
   - |grunt_link| - a task-based scripting environment (installation is described below).